Sunday, May 19, 2024

 Folktales Throughout History

 Where did folktales originate?
 That question's unanswerable because the stories likely predate literacy and printing.
 And contemporary folklorists prioritize function over origin.
-Nonetheless, scholars have unearthed old written versions of popular tales, possibly the first recorded variants of certain stories or story cycles:
+Nonetheless, scholars have unearthed old written versions of popular tales, possibly the first recorded variants of certain stories or story cycles.
+Each tale corresponds well to traditional tale types

 No comments: